 - Bigger story points does not mean higher customer value.
 A refactoring story or a story of lower business impact could be sized bigger.

 - Story points are time bound.
 The team could size the story differently depending on their understanding, as their knowledge/understanding changes their story sizes also change.
 This is one of the reasons some teams re-look at the story sizes during sprint planning although they are sized.

 Please let us know your thoughts, using story points? does size matter?

 - Defines the features and stories of the product.
-Elaborating requirements, clarify doubts and clearly stating acceptance criteria.
+Responsible for elaborating requirements, clarify doubts and clearly stating acceptance criteria.

-- Review every functionality and accept or reject the work accomplished by the team.
+- Review and accept/reject the work accomplished by the team.